TokenBender/llm_cookbooks/README.md

 * Extracting correct answer based on question when there are multiple docs fetched in the context
 * Answering in negative when there is no answer fetched in the context
 * Answering question by inference and combining multiple fetched docs to answer the question that can't be answered directly.

+TODO:
+- [] Test fine-tune llamav2 with 10 rows of SQuAD v2 to see if the fine tuning pipeline is working (Criteria: Can be used anywhere with 4bit, 8bit, full fine-tune)
+    - [] Test pipeline by Younes Belkada for guanaco fine-tuning
+    - [] Test scale llm fine tuning library
+    - [] ~~Test Autotrain by HF for fine-tuning llama~~
+    - [] ~~Test Philip Scmidt's Amazon Sagemaker guide to fine-tune~~